QEVSEC: Quick Electric Vehicle SEcure Charging via Dynamic Wireless Power Transfer: qevsec

-Following the first step, we modify the parameters sent during OBU-CP communication.
-To avoid authentication between the EV and the CP, the $m_2, m_3$ message exchange described in section 4 occurs between the OBU and the CSPA.
-As a result, we mutually authenticate with the system's first level (the CSPA), and the OBU uses a hash chain to authenticate with the CPs.
-Consequently, $c_1$ retains its value while $c_2$ is completely removed.
-To authenticate with CP, we make the following changes:
+In this way, the \acrshort{obu} can verify the knowledge of the correct $z_i$ from \acrshort{cspa}.
+To avoid overhead message authentication between \acrshort{ev} and \acrshort{cp} that generates expensive operations in constrained devices, all the $m_1$ to $m_4$ message exchange occurs between the \acrshort{obu} and the \acrshort{cspa}.
+As a result, \acrshort{obu} mutually authenticates with the system's first level (the \acrshort{cspa}), and then it uses a hash chain to authenticate with the \acrshort{cp}s.
+Therefore, we continue with the following messages to verify the common secret: